YTAC: from e-Sports to STEM

 Youth Technology Apprenticeship Camp

-Y-TAC is a first-of-its-kind workforce training program for youth that intertwines e-Sports competition and game development with custom development curriculum that exposes High School students to career pathways in technology.
+YTAC is a first-of-its-kind workforce training program for youth that intertwines e-Sports competition and game development with a custom development curriculum that exposes High School students to career pathways in technology.
 Said another way, this program meets students in areas that naturally interest them, and uses e-Sports and friendly competition as a gateway to STEM, and how technology and coding can offer an exciting career and life.
 Here are some of the exciting things you will have the opportunity to do in the YTAC program, focusing on esports, STEM, and community:

 The Carolina Fintech Hub (CFH) and Charlotte Executive Leadership Council (CELC), in partnership with the Live Oak Bank, nCino, Charlotte Mecklenburg-Schools, the Emerald Foundation, and New Hanover County Schools are now accepting students to be participants in this exciting program.
 See below for information on how to register!

 Oh… and there will also be opportunities for participants to win cash prizes, add an impressive line item to their resumes, and have the opportunity to be pre-selected into the Carolina Fintech Hub Workforce Investment Network (WIN) Program.